TomBers/oblique-angles/_posts/2025-03-17-elixir-phaser-multiplayer-game.md

 ## Why Elixir Phoenix & LiveView?

 - **State Management Made Easy:** LiveView allows you to easily manage and update state without the overhead of writing complex JavaScript.
-- **Real-time Updates:** With Phoenix channels integrated, you can push changes directly to the client in real timeâperfect for a responsive multiplayer game.
+- **Real-time Updates:** With Phoenix channels integrated, you can push changes directly to the client in real time, perfect for a responsive multiplayer game.
 - **Simplicity and Elegance:** The framework encourages you to focus on writing Elixir code, reducing the friction typically encountered in modern web development.

 Using LiveView, we're building a system that interacts smoothly with our game engine, ensuring our multiplayer components have robust real-time communication.
 This seamless integration offers a promising starting point for scalable, networked game development.